What to do when your Mac won’t shut down

 2. Check for applications that have failed to quit

-Normally, when an application prevents your Mac shutting down, it will display a dialog box telling you that.
+Normally, when an application prevents your Mac from shutting down, it will display a dialog box telling you that.
 However, if you use two displays or have lots of windows open, you may not see it.
 So, check the Dock to see if there are any icons bouncing.
 If not, check to see if and app icons have a dot underneath them signifying they are still open.
 If so, right-click on them and choose Quit or Force Quit.
-If the app still doesn’t quit, choose Force Quit from the Apple menu, or press Alt-Command-Esc, select the app in the dialog box that opens and press Force Quit.
+If the app still doesn’t quit, choose Force Quit from the Apple menu, or press Option-Command-Esc, select the app in the dialog box that opens and press Force Quit.
 Your Mac should now shut down.
 If not, try choosing Shut Down again from the Apple menu.

 3. Press and hold the power button